 It is difficult, if not virtually impossible, for a non-professional to jack up his or her house.
 For most home renovators out there, this is like preaching to the choir: they have no desire to lift a house.
 For others, the project looks dead-simple, an easy way to save thousands of dollars.

-Because this is a big undertaking, I look at 3 views on the matter: 1.)
-Mine; 2.)
+Because this is a big undertaking, we look at three views on the matter: 1.)
+Ours; 2.)
 A homeowner who successfully jacked up his own house; and 3.)
 A contractor who specializes in foundation and crawlspace work.

 1. Do It Yourself House-Jacking Is a Risky Prospect